Stepping Into History at King’s Museum

-The site originally belonged to the King family, early settlers in the Ledgewood area, who built their home and farm and eventually a store that later became known as King’s Store—a central hub for locals during the 19th century.
-Over time, the King family’s buildings became a window into everyday pioneer life.
+Every historic site begins with one person or a group who believes the past is worth preserving.
+The site originally belonged to the King family.
+Early settlers in the Ledgewood area built their home and farm, and eventually a store that later became known as King’s Store.
+Over time, the King family’s buildings offered a glimpse into everyday pioneer life.

-Eventually, local historians, preservationists, and community members recognized the site’s value.
-They worked to transform the buildings into a museum—now known as King’s Museum, part of the wider Roxbury Historic District.
+Local historians, preservationists, and community members recognized the site’s value.
+They worked to transform the buildings into a museum, now known as King’s Museum, which is part of the wider Roxbury Historic District.

 Today, the museum stands not only as a reminder of the King family but also of every family who built, farmed, struggled, and survived in early American towns like Ledgewood.